Distributed agile software development: History / Research

 The increasing globalization with the aid of novel capabilities provided by the technological efficacy of the Internet has led software development companies to offshore their development efforts to more economically attractive areas.
 This phenomenon began in the 90s, while its strategic importance was realized in the 2000s.
 Most initial related studies also date from around this time.

 During this time, the Agile Manifesto was released, which represents an evolution from the prevailing heavyweight approaches to software development.
 This naturally led to the question, "can distributed software development be agile?".
 One of the first comprehensive reviews trying to answer this question was done in 2006.
-By studying three organizations, they found that “careful incorporation of agility in distributed software development environments is essential in addressing several challenges to communication, control, and trust across distributed teams”.
+By studying three organizations, they found that “careful incorporation of agility in distributed software development environments is essential in addressing several challenges to communication, control, and trust across distributed teams.”
 Later, in 2014, a systematic literature review (SLR) was done to identify the main problems in getting agile to work in a distributed fashion.
 In 2019, a similar SLR was done.
 Moreover, a general review on the subject was done in.
+However, a 2023 systematic review found "that Distributed Scrum has no impact, positive or negative on overall project success" in distributed software development.

 The results of some of this research will be discussed in the section Challenges & Risks.

 In all, distributed agile software development remains a highly dynamic field.
 Research continues to be done on all of its facets, indicating that it offers unique opportunities and advantages over more traditional methods, but not without imposing its own challenges and risks.